magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 * `-O, --optimizations LEVEL` to set the compiler optimization options (i.e., `none`, `whitespace`, `simple` and `advanced`).

-It also offers the `-e, --js-env VAL` option to choose the testbed JS engine to run test with.
-We'll leave the `-n, --namespaces NS` option to choose the test namespaces to be run within the testbed for later, because this option is very cumbersome from a TDD practitioner point of view.
+It also offers the `-e, --js-env VAL` option to choose the JS engine to run test with.
+We'll leave the `-n, --namespaces NS` option to for later, because this option is critical.

 We're not going to be too detailed in explaining the details of these `test-cljs` options, because they look like the previous ones.
 Here is